canonical/snapd/docs/security.md

 The security policies and store policies work together to allow developers to quickly update their applications and to provide safety to end users.

-This document describes how to configure the security policies for snap packages and builds upon the packaging declaration as defined in `meta.md`.
+This document describes the sandbox and how to configure and work with the security policies for snap packages.

 # How policy is applied
 Application authors should not have to know about or understand the lowlevel